sCompile: Critical Path Identification and Analysis for Smart Contracts: Introduction

 The problem of analyzing and verifying smart contracts is far from being solved.
 Some believe that it will never be, just as the verification problem of traditional programs.
 Solidity is designed to be Turing-complete which intuitively means that it is very expressive and flexible.
 The price to pay is that almost all interesting problems associated with checking whether a smart contract is vulnerable are undecidable~\cite{turing1937computable}.
 Consequently, tools which aim to analyze smart contracts \emph{automatically} either are not scalable or produce many false alarms.
 For instance, Oyente~\cite{luu2016making} is designed to check whether a program path leads to a vulnerability or not using a constraint solver to check whether the path is feasible or not.
 Due to the limitation of constraint solving techniques, if Oyente is unable to determine whether the path is feasible or not, the choice is either to ignore the path (which may result in a false negative, i.e., a vulnerability is missed) or to report an alarm (which may result in a false alarm).

-In this work, we develop an alternative approach for analyzing smart contracts.
-On one hand, we believe that manual inspection is unavoidable given the expressiveness of Solidity.
-On the other hand, given that smart contracts often enclose many behaviors (which manifest through different program paths), manually inspecting every program path is simply overwhelming.
-Thus, our goal is to reduce the manual effort by identifying a small number of critical program paths and presenting them to the user with easy-to-digest information.
-Towards this goal, we make the following contributions in this work.
+Besides, we believe that manual inspection is unavoidable given the expressiveness of Solidity.
+However, given that smart contracts often enclose many behaviors (which manifest through different paths), manually inspecting every path is overwhelming.
+Thus, \newtool~further aims to reduce the manual effort by identifying a small number of critical paths and presenting them to the user with easy-to-digest information.